 Deals are always closed by people.
 No matter how you found each other.

-As an entrepreneur and speaker, I meet plenty of new connects each month at events and networking meetings.
+As a Founder and Speaker, I meet plenty of new connects each month at meetings and networking events or mixers.
 Typically, we share intros in a group or one-on-one.
-We talk business, exchange stories & business cards and try to keep in touch.
+We talk business, exchange stories, connect on LinkedIn and try to keep in touch.

-Admittedly, plenty have polished pitches and sound bites – interesting, informative and occasionally, very salesy too.
+Admittedly, lots of Startup Founders and executives have plenty have polished pitches and sound bites – interesting, informative and occasionally, salesy too.

 It’s a Quick Pitch.
 Not your Biography